ricsanfre/pi-cluster/docs/_docs/certmanager.md

   secretName: example-test-com-tls
 ```

 Once the Certificate resource is created, Cert-manager signed the certificate issued by the specified issuer and stored it in a `kubernetes.io/tls Secret` resource, which is the one used to secure Ingress resource.
-See kuberentes [Ingress TLS documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)
+See kubernetes [Ingress TLS documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)

 ```yml
 apiVersion: v1